Bitcoin OTC Brokers – Buying Large Amounts of Bitcoin

 - Traditional Exchanges Suited for Large Purchases

-The two main options you have for buying large amounts of Bitcoin are OTC brokers (OTC = over the counter) or traditional Bitcoin trading platforms.
-OTC brokers refer to companies or individuals willing to sell you Bitcoins directly as opposed to an automated trading platform.
+The two main options you have for buying large amounts of Bitcoin are OTC brokers (OTC = over-the-counter) or traditional Bitcoin trading platforms.
+OTC brokers refer to companies or individuals willing to sell you Bitcoin directly, as opposed to an automated trading platform.

 Bitcoin OTC broker Benefits

-High liquidity – OTC brokers specialize in supplying high volumes of Bitcoin for large buyers such as institutional investors.
+High liquidity – OTC brokers specialize in supplying high volumes of Bitcoin to large buyers such as institutional investors.
 This means that most of the time you will be able to get your order fulfilled in full, faster than on a traditional exchange.

 Fixed price – When you buy large amounts of Bitcoin on a public automated exchange, you will probably see the price rise as your order gets executed.

 This is due to the fact that once you finish buying from the “cheap” sellers, you gradually move to the “expensive” sellers.
 This means you don’t have a fixed price for your purchase.
-When you use an OTC exchange you can negotiate a fixed price (e.g. “Bitstamp rate + 1%”).
+When you use an OTC exchange, you can negotiate a fixed price for the entire order (e.g. “Bitstamp rate + 1%”).

 Bitcoin OTC broker Disadvantages

-Less transparency – While on a traditional trading platform the order book is transparent for everyone to see, when buying Bitcoins OTC you don’t know exactly who you’re dealing with or the volume that they have to trade.
+Less transparency – While on a traditional trading platform the order book is transparent for everyone to see, when buying Bitcoin OTC you don’t always know exactly who you’re dealing with or the volume that they have to trade.
 You are basing your information solely on what you get from the seller.

 Less regulation – Buying OTC means that there is less regulation involved, since many of the OTC sellers aren’t listed as money transmitters.
 Hence, the risk with these transactions increases.

-Having listed the various pros and cons of using OTC brokers, let’s go over some of the more known brokers in the Bitcoin economy.
+Having listed the various pros and cons of using OTC brokers, let’s go over some of the more popular brokers in the Bitcoin economy.
 Most of these services require you to apply and pass a specific screening and verification process.

-ItBit is a well known Bitcoin exchange, founded in 2013.
-It is a regulated exchange in the US that supplies Bitcoin trading services for small and institutional investors.
+ItBit is a well known US-based Bitcoin exchange, founded in 2012 by Paxos.
+It is a regulated exchange in the US that supplies Bitcoin and other crypto trading services for small and institutional investors.